☛ Please take note of our full disclaimer: https://askcarolynandloren.com/disclaimer/

 Although this is likely a topic for a completely different article, it is sufficient to say at this time that these are not biblical tongues mainly because they are manifesting in an ungodly environment.
 In some cases the “tongues” may be babbling nonsense, but in other cases they are demonic curses being uttered in a language other than what the individual themselves know and speak.
 Not only is this is a phenomenon that I have seen and experienced for myself, but it has also been researched and written about by other people, such as the late Kurt Koch.

 ● What is commonly referred to as “falling out in the spirit.”
-Sometime this “falling out” is faked, but sometimes it is real, and what is essentially happening is that the individual is being knocked down by the demonic spirits and sometimes by human infiltrators working in the astral, hooked up to the spiritual drug, and connected to the spirit of the antichrist.
+Sometime this “falling out” is faked or even forced by an overly-zealous and controlling preacher.
+But sometimes it is real, and what is essentially happening in this case is that the individual is being knocked down by the demonic spirits and sometimes by human infiltrators working in the astral, hooked up to the spiritual drug, and connected to the spirit of the antichrist.
 More on this in a moment.

 ● Shaking, rolling, gyrating, convulsing, falling down, and other spastic movements.